ddalton/xor/README.md

 SMALLDECIMAL
 SECONDDATE
 ST_POINT

-Add Testcase for testing performance query
- - Create schema using OrgGroupUpdater#UsersNotInGroupQuery
- - Populate data according to stats in HANAMON
- - execute equivalent queries to find the correct one

 1. Refactor to use JSONObject to represent view and not list of properties.
    Allows for rich expression of the query.